Limits on Sub-GeV Dark Matter from the PROSPECT Reactor Antineutrino Experiment: Upscattered Dark Matter Flux

 At the large cross sections we consider, DM may scatter many times while passing through the atmosphere and detector shielding.
 If the cross section is too large, DM may lose too much energy to be detectable or simply be scattered back out of the atmosphere.
 The exclusion regions derived in Refs.~\cite{Bri18,Cap19b,Den19,Bon19} all have ceilings, cross sections above which DM would be mostly or entirely blocked from triggering the detector in question.
 So it is critical to model DM scattering with nuclei as it travels through the atmosphere and detector shielding.

 For particles arriving from above the horizon, we simulate propagation through the atmosphere and detector shielding using the same propagation code used in Ref.~\cite{Cap19b}.
 This code generates $10^6$-$10^7$ DM particles at the top of the atmosphere, where each particle is assigned an incoming direction and initial kinetic energy.
-The kinetic energy is drawn from the spectrum of incoming DM, while the incoming direction is drawn from a distribution of incoming $\theta$ and $\phi$, which is in turn based on the direction-dependence of the line of sight integral of DM density times CR density.
+The kinetic energy is drawn from the spectrum of incoming DM, while the incoming direction is drawn from a distribution of incoming $\theta$ and $\phi$, which is in turn based on the direction dependence of the line of sight integral of DM density times CR density.
 Each particle is then propagated through the atmosphere.
 The distance to the first collision is drawn from a probability distribution based on the DM's mean free path, the scattering angle is drawn from an isotropic distribution in the center-of-mass frame, and the energy loss and lab-frame scattering angle is computed based on the incoming energy, scattering angle, and target nucleus.

 This process is repeated until the particle reaches a sea-level modeled detector location, is scattered out of the atmosphere, or loses too much energy to be detected.
-The minimal ($<$1~m water equivalent) concrete overburden provided by the building surrounding the on-surface PROSPECT detector unsurprisingly plays a very minor (percent-level) role in attenuation and down-scattering of the DM flux.
+The minimal ($<$1~m water equivalent) concrete overburden provided by the building surrounding the on-surface PROSPECT detector unsurprisingly plays a very minor (percent-level) role in attenuation and down scattering of the DM flux.
 Reduction in atmospheric overburden due to PROSPECT's $\sim260$~m elevation relative to sea level is similarly negligible.

+At the cross sections we consider, any DM particles arriving from below the horizontal direction are completely blocked.
+This causes the flux at the detector to vary over the course of a day as the Earth's bulk rotates in front of PROSPECT and blocks fluxes from galactic locations with greater or lesser boosted DM density.

+The distribution of scattering angles during propagation, and the resulting proton recoil spectra, are determined based on the corresponding nuclear form factors.
+During propagation, the suppression of the total DM-nucleus cross section due to the form factor is neglected, a conservative choice that follows Ref.~\cite{Bri18}, and has the effect of reducing the flux of very high-energy DM which, as mentioned above, may suffer inelastic collisions.
+Including such suppression would not change the fact that DM is blocked by the Earth, and would only make our results sensitive to somewhat higher cross sections.